TranThienDat-Nguyen/ospa_metrics_vision/README.md

 } \
 OSPA metrics for detection and segmentation tasks will be released in subsequent version.
 # Usages
-Change the paths to your data in the file 'main.m'. \ Run the file 'main.m' to obtain the results. \
+Change the data paths in 'main.m' according to your data paths. \
+Run 'main.m' to obtain the results. \
-In default setting I compute the distance with both IoU and GIoU base distances, you can set the flag 'flagGIoU' to select which base distance you want to use.
-If 'flagGIoU = false', the metric use IoU base distance, otherwise, it uses GIoU base distance.
+In default setting, OSPA(2) distance is computed using both IoU and GIoU base distances.
+You can set the flag 'flagGIoU' to select the base distance you want to use.
+If 'flagGIoU = false', IoU base distance is used.
+Otherwise, GIoU base distance is used.
 # Contact
 For any queries please contact me at tranthiendat.nguyen@gmail.com.\
 Copyright (C) 2021, Tran Thien Dat Nguyen.